 - Gangster Museum of America: I did not know that Hot Springs was a hub for gangster activity.
 I especially liked the exhibits about Al Capone and Lucky Luciano.
 Many of their illicit activities were fascinating.

-- Mid-America Science Museum: An ideal place for curious minds of all ages to explore the wonders of science and technology.
-With plenty of hands-on science activities on everything from dinosaurs to space exploration.
+- Mid-America Science Museum: an ideal place for curious minds of all ages to explore the wonders of science and technology.
+Featuring many science activities about dinosaurs and space exploration.
 The Bob Wheeler Science Skywalk is the highlight of this museum.

-Where To Stay in Hot Springs National Park
+Where To Stay When Planning a Trip to Hot Springs National Park

-There is a wide variety of places to choose from for your stay in or near Hot Springs National Park.
+There are a wide variety of places to choose from for your stay in or near Hot Springs National Park.
 On this road trip, we were pulling a 21-foot North Trail travel trailer.
-I had reservations for the Gulpha Gorge campground, but they cancelled us last minute because of a site maintenance issue.
+I had reservations for the Gulpha Gorge Campground, but they cancelled us last minute because of a site maintenance issue.
 Luckily, we got into the KOA a short distance from the park.

-- Gulpha Gorge campground: an ideal location for those that want to stay in the park.
+- If you want to stay in the park, Gulpha Gorge Campground is the place.
 It offers tent and RV sites in a wooded setting along Gulpha Creek, with restrooms and picnic areas.
 Only a few of the sites have electrical hookups.
 Amenities include restrooms, showers, picnic tables and a dump station.
 It’s a good idea to make reservations in advance, especially during the peak summer season.

 - Arlington Resort Hotel & Spa: For those that want to indulge in a little luxury, this historic hotel dates back to 1875.
 The hotel offers a range of accommodations to suit every traveler, from cozy guest rooms to spacious suites.
 Bask in the hotel’s renowned spa, stepping back to a bygone era.

-- The Reserve at Hot Springs: Experience real southern hospitality in this restored country estate mansion house.
-As you pass through the private gate, a breathtaking garden landscape immediately embraced you, meticulously designed to captivate your senses.
-A high end retreat for those looking for something extra special.
+- The Reserve at Hot Springs: experience real Southern hospitality in this restored country estate mansion house.
+Once you pass through the private gate, a beautiful garden surrounds you, meant to amaze.
+A high-end retreat for those looking for something extra special.

 There are lots of restaurants to choose from in Hot Springs.
 One of our favorites was Taco Mamma’s.
 Because we were camping, we didn’t want anything special for supper.
 Keeping things simple, we each received a combo plate to split.
 My order came with beef sopes and a beef enchilada.
 Additionally, the sides included refried beans and cilantro lime rice.
 Hubby ordered a chicken burrito and fish tacos.
 It was all delicious!